Please refer to "Regulations Regarding International Students Undertaking Studies in Taiwan" released by the Ministry of Education (MOE):

 Courses run for 18 weeks in each semester:

 Fall (August - January) and Spring (February - July).
-Please refer to NCTU Calendar.
+Please refer to NYCU Calendar.

 - Late and incomplete application will not be considered.